gravityrail/wordpress-docker-dev/README.md

-# Wordpress Docker images for Plugin and Theme Development
+# Wordpress Docker images for Plugin, Theme and MultiSite Development

 This image is intended for *local development only*.
 It runs Nginx and PHP-FPM as the *root user* so that Docker volumes mounted at /var/www/html can be written by the server processes.